-Early legislative activity in the 108th Congress included passing the basic federal spending package, P.L.
-108-007.
-This mammoth measure is the Consolidated Appropriations Resolution FY2003.
-Among its myriad provisions is the prohibition amendment, disallowing any funds for Treasury Department issuance of the bankers' real estate regulation in fiscal 2003.
+The 108th Congress passed the basic federal spending package, P.L.
+108-007, early in 2003.
+It retained the prohibition amendment, disallowing any funds for Treasury Department issuance of the bankers' real estate regulation in fiscal 2003.
 Thus, the law precluded the Fed from issuing it as well.

 Representative Northup reintroduced the blocking amendment on July 11, 2003.
 The Transportation, Treasury, and Independent Agencies Subcommittee of the House Appropriations Committee agreed to it on July 11, 2003.
-On July 24, the Appropriations Committee voted for the second straight year to approve the Treasury spending bill including that amendment.
-The bill would extend the current ban until Sept.
+On July 24, the Appropriations Committee voted to approve the Transportation, Treasury, and Independent Agencies Appropriations Act, 2004, H.R.
+2989, including that amendment as its Section 634.
+The measure would extend the current ban until Sept.
 30, 2004, since it prohibits fiscal year 2004 funds from being used to implement the proposed rule.
-Representatives.
-Oxley and Frank have recently said the Financial Services Committee rather than the Appropriations Committee should deal with the issue, repeating their position on the FY2003 measure.
+Representatives Oxley and Frank have said the Financial Services Committee rather than the Appropriations Committee should deal with the issue in the House, repeating their position on the Northup Amendment to the FY2003 spending measure.

-&lt;sup>8 Adam Wasch, "Omnibus Package Includes Obstacle to Banks Becoming Real Estate Brokers," Daily Report for Executives, Feb.
+&lt;sup>9 Adam Wasch, "Omnibus Package Includes Obstacle to Banks Becoming Real Estate Brokers," Daily Report for Executives, Feb.
 13, 2003, p.
 A-32; and, Wasch, "Real Estate Brokerage Rule on Hold Until Congress Moves, Fed's Olson Says," Ibid., Feb.
 20, 2003, p.
 A-17.

-&lt;sup>9 "House Appropriators Approve Amendment to Block Treasury Real Estate Rule in FY '04," Ibid., July 14, 2003, p.
-A-27; and, Rob Blackwell.
-"Real Estate Round Two: Realtor Win Looks Likely," American Banker Online, July 29, 2003.
+&lt;sup>10 "House Appropriators Approve Amendment to Block Treasury Real Estate Rule in FY '04," Ibid., July 14, 2003, p.
+A-27; and, Rob Blackwell, "Real Estate Round Two: Realtor Win Looks Likely," American Banker Online, July 29, 2003.